-Level Renewable Energy and Low Carbon Fuels Activity Reported Platinum The city council voted to join Marin Clean Energy (MCE), a local community choice aggregation (CCA) program.
-2015 7.
+- 9. The city council voted to join Marin Clean Energy (MCE), a local community choice aggregation (CCA) program. - 10.
 The city council authorized the climate action plan coordinator to develop a Wind Energy Request for Proposals to solicit developer bids for a 3 Megawatt wind project at the city's water treatment plant.
-The RFP also requests a city-wide assessment of parcels that are ideal for future feed-in tariff projects and a comprehensive community outreach plan.
+The RFP also requests a city-wide assessment of parcels that are ideal for future feed-in tariff projects and a comprehensive community outreach plan. - 11.
 The city is currently working with a third party to asses a site for a feed-in tariff (FIT) solar project on land owned by Amports (private owner and operator of the Benicia Port).

-Efficient Transportation Activity
+Efficient Transportation Activities

-Level Efficient Transportation Activity Reported Silver The City of Benicia completed a number of bike and pedestrian improvement projects that include: bulb-outs, high visibility cross walks and bike lanes.
-Most notably, the city completed a Class I bike over- crossing that transverses I-780 and connects bicyclists to the state recreation area and nearby Vallejo.
-5-2014 Level Efficient Transportation Activities Reported Gold The city designed express bus route support projects that included: high visibility crosswalks; tree-lined median; new trees and landscaping; improved bus stop environment; new pavement overlay; bicycle lockers; new bicycle lane; and curb extensions.
-5-2014
+1. The City of Benicia completed a number of bike and pedestrian improvement projects that include: bulb-outs, high visibility cross walks and bike lanes.
+Most notably, the city completed a Class I bike over-crossing that transverses I-780 and connects bicyclists to the state recreation area and nearby Vallejo.

-2. The city purchased 12 bike racks to were installed at six locations in the city including city hall.
+- 2. The city designed express bus route support projects that included: high visibility crosswalks; tree-lined median; new trees and landscaping; improved bus stop environment; new pavement overlay; bicycle lockers; new bicycle lane; and curb extensions. - 3.
+The city purchased 12 bike racks to were installed at six locations in the city including city hall.

-Level Efficient Transportation Activities Reported Platinum The city collaborates with other local agencies to coordinate planning goals and take advantage of opportunities to fund projects that help the city implement Climate Action Plan strategies.
+- 4. The city collaborates with other local agencies to coordinate planning goals and take advantage of opportunities to fund projects that help the city implement Climate Action Plan strategies.
 For example, the city collaborated with Solano Transportation Authority to identify funding for a Smart Growth, intersection improvement project that included the addition of Class II bike lanes near an elementary school.
-The project was also nominated as an approved project in the 2012 Safe Routes to School Plan update.
-5-2014 The Community Sustainability Commission helped create online resource for bike and safe routes to school maps for community members.
-For more information visit, http://sustainablebenicia.org.
-3. The city participated in the Solano/Napa Commuter Challenge, which challenged city employees to use a commute alternative (carpool, vanpool, bus, train, ferry, bicycle, walk) at least 30 times from April 1 through June 30, 2015.
-4. The city promoted Bike to Work Day by hanging posters and distributing brochures and posters to local businesses and schools.
+The project was also nominated as an approved project in the 2012 Safe Routes to School Plan update. - 5.
+The Community Sustainability Commission helped create online resource for bike and safe routes to school maps for community members. - 6.
+The city participated in the Solano/Napa Commuter Challenge, which challenged city employees to use a commute alternative (carpool, vanpool, bus, train, ferry, bicycle, walk) at least 30 times from April 1 through June 30, 2015. - 7.
+The city promoted Bike to Work Day by hanging posters and distributing brochures and posters to local businesses and schools.
 The city offered financial incentives to the employee who biked the farthest distance and biked the most days to work in May.
 Other participants were also recognized.

-Land Use and Community Design Activity
+Land Use and Community Design Activities

-Level Land Use and Community Activity Reported Silver The City of Benicia adopted a resolution approving a grant agreement between the city and the Coastal Conservancy for the development of the Benicia Urban Waterfront Restoration Plan.
+1. The City of Benicia adopted a resolution approving a grant agreement between the city and the Coastal Conservancy for the development of the Benicia Urban Waterfront Restoration Plan.
 This plan will address many issues including potential effects of sea level rise on the parkland.
-2015